anthonykulis/cps215/labs/two/README.md

 As stated in the submission requirements, any missing previous assignments included in your supporting code will be used as submissions for those previous assignments.

 ## Due Date
 This will be due the last day of classes, December 9, 2016, at midnight.
-There will be no late sumbissions.
+There will be no late submissions.